-The Authority presently leases (a) the Indiana Convention Center, Victory Field and Conseco Fieldhouse (the "CIB Facilities") located in downtown Indianapolis to the Capital Improvement Board of Managers (of Marion County) (the "CIB") created pursuant to Indiana Code 36-10-9 and (b) a major aircraft maintenance and overhaul center at Indianapolis International Airport that was constructed and initially operated by United Air Lines, Inc. (the "Indianapolis Maintenance Center") to the Metropolitan Development Commission of Marion County, acting in its capacity as a Redevelopment Commission of the City of Indianapolis, Indiana pursuant to Indiana Code 36-7-15.1, -15.3 and -25 (the "Commission").
-The CIB and the Commission have respectively entered into separate lease and other agreements (between the Authority, as lessor, and the CIB or the Commission, as lessee) and certain state and local taxes (as made available respectively to the CIB or the Commission, and used to pay lease rent) secure these bonds.
+The Authority presently leases a portion of the Indiana Convention Center, Victory Field and Conseco Fieldhouse (the "CIB Facilities") located in downtown Indianapolis to the Capital Improvement Board of Managers (of Marion County) (the "CIB") and a major aircraft maintenance and overhaul center at Indianapolis International Airport that was constructed and initially operated by United Air Lines, Inc. (the "Indianapolis Maintenance Center") to the Metropolitan Development Commission of Marion County, acting in its capacity as a Redevelopment Commission of the City of Indianapolis, Indiana (the "Commission").

+The CIB and the Commission have entered into separate lease and other agreements (between the Authority, as lessor, and the CIB or the Commission, as lessee) and certain state and local taxes (as made available respectively to the CIB and the Commission, and which are used to pay lease rent) secure these bonds.
 The CIB is obligated to operate, maintain and insure the CIB Facilities at its expense.
 The Indianapolis Airport Authority is obligated to maintain and insure the Indianapolis Maintenance Center at its expense.
-United Air Lines, Inc. ("United"), the original tenant of the Indianapolis Maintenance Center, no longer occupies it and new tenants now lease a portion of the facility.
+United Air Lines, Inc. ("United") no longer occupies the Indianapolis Maintenance Facility and new tenants now lease a substantial portion of the facility.

-The Authority has accounted for its interests in the CIB Facilities and the Indianapolis Maintenance Center (the "Facilities") as lease receivables (and not as capital assets) because the economic substance of the Authority's activity relates to its payment rights under its leases.
+The Authority has accounted for its interests in the CIB Facilities and the Indianapolis Maintenance Center (the "Facilities") as lease receivables (and not as capital assets) because the economic substance of the Authority's activity relates to its payment rights under the respective leases.
 Further, under applicable agreements, the Authority is obligated to transfer full ownership of such Facilities to the CIB or the Commission, as the case may be, upon liquidation of the related bonded indebtedness.
 Readers are referred to the notes to the financial statements for more detailed information on capital asset activity.